 There are several issues that can arise in real estate transactions in Florida.
 Some of the most common include:

 - Title issues: One of the most important aspects of a real estate transaction is making sure that the title to the property is clear and free of any liens or encumbrances.
 Title issues can arise if there are outstanding mortgages or judgments against the property, or if there are disputes over the ownership of the property, including title fraud.
+Basically, to avoid any of the title issue, you should be recieving a Warranty Deed as opposed to a Quitclaim Deed.

 - Environmental hazards and restrictions: Environmental hazards such as mold, asbestos, or lead paint can also be a concern in real estate transactions.
 These hazards can be costly to remediate and can also pose a health risk to the occupants of the property.
+It’s advisable to include an environmental inspection as part of the due diligence process, ensuring you understand any potential risks and costs.

 - Surveys and easements: It is not uncommon to have issues with surveys or issues with easements causing properties to become landlocked.

 It is highly recommended to consult with real estate lawyers who understand the law and can advise on the best course of action.
 And not all real estate lawyers are the same.
 Some do only transactional work such as closings.
 Some do only litigation work when the disputes arise.
-We at KYZ Law handle both.
+We at KYZ Law handle both, but mostly disputes.
 Jane Kim is a licensed real estate brokers in Florida (as well as in Illinois), and our lawyers handle both, transactional real estate work (buying and selling real estate as part of a business acquisition, for instance), and we litigate cases involving real estate in state and federal courts.